Starglider 2: Atari ST and Amiga versions

-The Atari ST version is one of the few action games that could run on that machine's mono display.
+The Atari ST version is one of the few action games that could run on that machine's monochrome display.

-The Atari ST and Amiga versions use Argonaut's "Argonaut Dual Loading System", a system whereby the disks are supposed to be interchangeable; the Atari ST disk can be used to load the game onto an Amiga and vice versa.
+The Atari ST and Amiga versions use Argonaut's "Argonaut Dual Loading System", a system whereby the disks are supposed to be interchangeable meaning the Atari ST disk can be used to load the game on an Amiga and vice versa.
 This was supposed to save money, by allowing publishers to produce a single boxed version of the game for both formats.
 In practice, the system was unreliable, and after Starglider 2 it was abandoned.

-According to The One magazine Atari ST version "is slightly slower and rather less smooth" and digital sounds effects were not used in the ST version since it would have been made the game 20% slower.
+According to The One magazine the Atari ST version "is slightly slower and rather less smooth" and digital sounds effects were not used in the ST version since it would have made the game 20% slower.
 They consider a lack of "atmosphere" created by sampled sound effects as a major problem in the ST version.